SamuelD-Data/aac_outcomes_project/README.md

 is_male: boolean column representing if an animal is male (1 = True, 0 = False)

-is_neutered_or_spaded: sterilization status of the animal (1 = Animal was sterilized at time of outcome, 0 = Animal was not sterilized or sterilization status was unknown at time of outcome)

-is_other: : boolean column representing if an animal was not identified as a dog or cat (1 = True, 0 = False)
+perceived_agg_breed: boolean column that represents if an animal's breed is commonly perceived as aggressive (ie. chow, doberman, rottweiller, pit bull) (1 = True, 0 = False)

-sex: sex of the animal (male, female, unknown)
+gender: gender of the animal (male, female, unknown)

-sex_unknown: boolean column representing if the sex of an animal was unknown (1 = True, 0 = False)
+gender_unknown: boolean column representing if the sex of an animal was unknown (1 = True, 0 = False)

-sex_upon_outcome: The sex of the animal and its sterilization status at time of outcome

-# Reasons for Selected Columns

-With the exception of age_in_weeks and age_in_weeks_s, all selected columns possesed information that no other columns held.

-Age_in_weeks was kept so that the plot relating to age would reflect normal values.
-Age_in_weeks_s, the scaled age column, was created for use in modeling.

-Boolean columns (is_dog, is_cat, etc) were created for us in modeling.
-Their source columns (animal_type, etc.) were retained to simplify the process of creating crosstabs.
-The exception being, is_adopted which replaced outcome_type as it was viable for both crosstabs and modeling.
+sterilized_income: boolean column representing if animal was sterilized (neutered or spayed) prior to entering the AAC

 # Project Plan